Yuan-998/yuan-998.github.io/_posts/2023-1-24-ZooKeeper.md

 For example, a Go client for ZooKeeper implements it by passing a channel into "GetW()" (get with watch); when the watch triggers, an "Event" structure is sent through the channel.
 The application can check the channel in a select clause.

 See https://godoc.org/github.com/samuel/go-zookeeper/zk#Conn.GetW.

+### Difference between `watch` and `sync`
+`sync` will **block** the `read` operation until all pending `write` operations are applied.

+Whereas `watch` will notify the client when there is a change.
+If the client send `read` request immediately after got notified, it is not guaranteed to read the lastest value since between got notified and read, there can be other `update` operations.

+There are different choices of tradeoff between latency and consistency.